joeylitalien/noise2noise-pytorch/README.md

 * [matplotlib](https://matplotlib.org/) (2.2.3)
 * [Pillow](https://pillow.readthedocs.io/en/latest/index.html) (5.2.0)

-Tested on Python 3.6.5 on macOS High Sierra (10.13.4).
-Code will fail on Python 2.7.x due to usage of 3.6-specific functions.
-Should work on Linux.
-Note that code will also fail on Windows out of the box due to differences in path resolver (`os.path`).
+This code was tested on Python 3.6.5 on macOS High Sierra (10.13.4).
+It *will* fail on Python 2.7.x due to usage of 3.6-specific functions.
+Note that training and testing will also fail on Windows out of the box due to differences in path resolver (`os.path`).

 ## Dataset

 The authors use [ImageNet](http://image-net.org/download), but any dataset will do.
-[COCO 2017](http://cocodataset.org/#download) has a small validation set (1 GB) which can be nicely split into train/valid for easier training:
+[COCO 2017](http://cocodataset.org/#download) has a small validation set (1 GB) which can be nicely split into train/valid for easier training.
+For instance, to have a 4200/800 split, you could do:
 ```
 mkdir data && cd data
-mkdir all train valid test
+mkdir train valid test
 wget http://images.cocodataset.org/zips/val2017.zip
 unzip val2017.zip -d train
 mv 'ls train | head -800' valid
 remove *.zip
 ```

-You can also download the full datasets (17 GB), if you have the bandwidth:
+You can also download the full datasets (17 GB) if you have the bandwidth:

 ```
 mkdir data && cd data